Insurance / Valuation

 By law, all of the movers' charges must be paid prior to the moving company processing your claim.

 I understand this can be confusing and overwhelming.
-Please email me at email@example.com or call or text me at 781-354-5924 if you have questions!
+I am trying to be as transparent as possible with our policies so our customers can be educated in their rights.
+Please email me at firstname.lastname@example.org or call or text me at 781-354-5924 if you have questions!

 LIMITS OF LIABILITY

 We know, it's a lot to read!
 But it is very important information that we want to make sure every customer understands.
 Over the years we have been asked to do all kinds of things (some of which are not great ideas).
 Our job is to do whatever you want to accomplish.
 However, please be advised that certain things you may ask for come with certain risks, and we cannot be responsible for the results of all these requests.
 So please, as you read this, we ask that you respectfully put yourself in our shoes and be reasonable with your requests and expectations.
 These policies are for your protection as well as ours.

 1. Husky Moving LLC’s (heretofore referred to as “Husky”) liability for lost or damaged items is limited to $0.60 per pound per article unless additional insurance has been purchased by the customer.